railwayapp/docs/src/docs/tutorials/add-a-cdn-using-cloudfront.md

     *Note: The Fastify server code above implements [Fastify's eTag plugin](https://www.npmjs.com/package/@fastify/etag).*

-#### Observe Cache Behavior with no CDN
+#### Observe Route Behavior with no CDN

-To observe caching behavior without a CDN in place, navigate to any of the routes above from the Railway-provided domain, your request will always go directly to the service running in Railway.
+To observe the behavior without a CDN in place, navigate to any of the routes above from the Railway-provided domain, your request will always go directly to the service running in Railway.

 One way you can visualize this, is by navigating to the `/static` route in your browser, opening up Network Tools, and observing that each request always receives a **HTTP 200** status code: